denten-books/plain-text/main.md

 !["Concatenated and encrypted control dta and AVI file in memory."
 From
 @benson_method_1998.](images/avi-control2.png)

-The associated figures (pictured here) show data and control codes "concatenated" into the same underlying data structure (in this case, AVI media container format).
+The associated schematics (pictured here) show data and control codes "concatenated" into the same underlying data structure (in this case, AVI media container format).
 The seemingly innocuous "text control" layer of the 1960s, used to specify formatting and visual style, was now extended to carry